client-studio/wp-editor-ai/README.md

 The Finnish mode settings:

+Tone:
-Tone: Clear and concise.
-Straightforward.
-Neutral and professional.
+clear and concise, straightforward, neutral and professional.

+Avoid:
-Avoid: Adverbs, and adverbial phrases, unnecessary adjectives, embellishments or flowery descriptions, over-enthusiastic expressions like 'amazing,' 'fantastic,' or excessive positivity
+adverbs, and adverbial phrases, unnecessary adjectives, embellishments or flowery descriptions, over-enthusiastic expressions like 'amazing,' 'fantastic,' or excessive positivity.